 Your muscles naturally create 1-2 grams of creatine a day.
 Increasing their creatine intake is a popular method for bodybuilders and weightlifters who are looking to gain more.

-If you are looking to gain muscle, the recommended dosage of creatine is 3-5 grams a day after a “loading period” where you consume 20 grams a day for a few days to a week.
+If you are looking to gain muscle, the recommended dosage of creatine is 20 grams a day in the first week where it's called the "loading period" and after that, it's 3-5 grams a day for a few weeks.